nschneid/arabic-tagger/README.md

 The tagger was used for the experiments reported in

-  Behrang Mohit, Nathan Schneider, Rishav Bhowmick, Kemal Oflazer, and Noah A. Smith (2012), Recall-Oriented Learning of Named Entities in Arabic Wikipedia.
-Proceedings of EACL.
+ - Behrang Mohit, Nathan Schneider, Rishav Bhowmick, Kemal Oflazer, and Noah A. Smith (2012), Recall-Oriented Learning of Named Entities in Arabic Wikipedia. _Proceedings of EACL_.

 and accompanies the AQMAR Arabic Wikipedia Named Entity Corpus also described in that work; both can be obtained at